learn-co-curriculum/js-async-intro-to-async/README.md

 main();
 ```

-We can copy and paste this into a console to see the result.
-But it matches our
+We can copy and paste this into a DevTools console to see the result.
+But it
-default model of "how code runs."
+matches our default model of "how code runs."

 ## Identify An Asynchronous Code Bloc